fleek-platform/website/src/content/docs/CLI/Storage/index.md

 john-coltrane.mp3   baf...yu2  -                -               https://<CID>.custom-domain.xyz
 ```

-## Delete a Storage file or directory
+## Delete a storage file or directory

 Delete files and directories in Fleek Storage either by Name or CID.